 The CBB maintains the Bahraini Dinar's peg against the U.S. Dollar, which has provided price stability over the years and as a result managed to keep inflation relatively stable.
 As Bahrain has no significant domestic production, its inflation (as measured by CPI) has been mainly affected by the cost of imports.
 The CPI for Bahrain includes 12 broad categories of consumer goods that are representative of consumption patterns in the economy.
-These components are:

-food and non-alcoholic beverages; alcoholic beverages and tobacco; clothing and footwear; housing, water, electricity, gas and other fuels; furnishing, household equipment and routine household maintenance; healthcare services; transport; communication; recreation and culture; education; restaurants; and miscellaneous goods and services.
+These components are: food and non-alcoholic beverages; alcoholic beverages and tobacco; clothing and footwear; housing, water, electricity, gas and other fuels; furnishing, household equipment and routine household maintenance; healthcare services; transport; communication; recreation and culture; education; restaurants; and miscellaneous goods and services.

 Between 2016 and 2019, there was a slight inflationary trend, as consumer prices increased, with deflation in 2020 and early 2021 (due to the impact of the COVID-19 pandemic on certain economic sectors).
 Inflation increased globally (including in Bahrain) during 2022 and, in the twelve months ended 31 December 2022, was 3.6%.
-Inflation started to decrease in 2023 and, in 2023, the annual inflation rate was 0.1%.
-See "Risk Factors-Factors that may affect the Issuer's ability to fulfil its obligations under Notes issued under the Programme-Risk factors relating to the Issuer-The worldwide economic effect of the COVID-19 pandemic could adversely affect Bahrain's economy".
+Inflation decreased in 2023 and 2024 and, in 2023, the annual inflation rate was 0.1%.
+In 2024, the annual inflation rate increased to 0.9%.
+See "Risk Factors-Factors that may affect the Issuer's ability to fulfil its obligations under Notes issued under the Programme-Risk factors relating to the Issuer-Bahrain's economy may be impacted by global geopolitical and macroeconomic trends".